 We start on a clear day, end in a driving rain, complete a two hour guided tour of the Hol Chan Marine Reserve,

 The fish are many, the coral reef is intact, and there have to be more snorkelers in this reserve than fish.
-I start my snorkel with ten fingers and ten toes and end with the same.
+I start my snorkel with ten fingers and still have them when I climb the ladder back into the boat after I’m done for the afternoon.

-Underwater, a manta ray glides past me, like an alien space ship with a long tail, passing past like I am a slow farm machine in the right hand lane.
+Underwater, a manta ray glided past me, like an alien space ship with a long tail, passing me like I was a slow farm machine in the right hand lane on a busy highway.

-Ambergris Caye would be nothing but a bald head on the ocean without the reef.
-A visit to Belize without getting wet is a sacrilege.
+Ambergris Caye would be nothing but a bald head on the ocean without this reef.
+A visit to Belize without getting wet is a sacrilege and coming here is almost a rite of passage.

-I don’t see sharks but I know they are close and pray they haven’t been drinking.
+I didn’t see sharks down there but know they are close and pray, for those still in the water, that the predators haven’t been drinking.

-I don’t want to be another animal’s bar snack.
+I don’t want anyone to be their bar snack.

 This morning Jose scampers up a coconut tree on the Island Academy grounds and separates coconuts from their necks.